martinsumner/riak_kv/docs/RiakTheoryGuide.md

 These two characteristics are important to avoid sibling explosion, which might otherwise result when multiple application processes are concurrently trying to update the same object (and correct the sibling state).
 It is also important to the pruning of version vectors.

 > The actors within the version vectors are the unique vnode IDs that have coordinated change on an object.
-The number of actors will grow over time as an object is updated as an object is updated by different vnodes in a preflist, via different cluster preflists and as the membership of a preflist is changed by the promotion of fallbacks during failure or the reshuffling of vnodes of cluster change.
+The number of actors will grow over time as as an object is updated by different vnodes in a preflist, via different cluster preflists and as the membership of a preflist is changed by the promotion of fallbacks during failure or the reshuffling of vnodes on cluster change.

 As the list of actors in the version vector will grow over time, the version vector needs to support pruning.
-Pruning is not coordinated, and happens independently on each vnode (and on each cluster) for that object key when the vector exceeds a configured size limit.
+Pruning is not coordinated, and happens independently on each vnode (and on each cluster) for that object key, when the vector exceeds a configured size limit.
 Pruning of old information from version vectors will lead to false conflicts between version vectors: but this is highly unlikely to cause siblings, as the "dot" of the content can be used to confirm that the current object was not related to the portion of the version vector in conflict (i.e. it was not coordinated by a pruned actor).

 Detailed information on the implementation of dotted version vectors in Riak can be found in the [original evaluation](https://asc.di.fct.unl.pt/~nmp/pubs/inforum-2011-2.pdf).